Dynatrace/obslab-llm-observability/README.md

 ![application user interface](screenshot.png)

-## Using LLM-based Destination Search

-Type the name of a destination (eg. `Vienna`) into the search bar and click the `Advise` button.

-### What Happens Next?

-- The application will request information for your destination from OpenAI using ChatGPT 3.5.
-- A result will be returned from OpenAI
-- The result is cached in the weviate vector cache

-So if you search for `London` again, this time, the result will be served from the cache - saving you the roundtrip (and $) to OpenAI / ChatGPT.

 ## Visualising Data in Dynatrace

 ### Uploading the Dashboards
 This demo comes with several prebuilt dashboards.
 Do the following in Dynatrace.

-- Save the contents of [dynatrace/dashboards/k8s/openai/dashboard.json](dynatrace/dashboards/k8s/openai/dashboard.json) to your computer
+- Save the contents of [dynatrace/dashboards/openai/Travel-Advisor-Overview.json](dynatrace/dashboards/openai/Travel-Advisor-Overview.json) to your computer
 - Press  `Ctrl + k` and search for `dashboards` or select the icon from the left toolbar
 - Select the `Upload` button and upload the JSON file.